sasijakab/InfoCog_Hf_2/README.md

 # InfoCog_Hf_2
-Hi my name is Jakab Sasvári and InfoCog_Hf_2 is a repository to my second homework
+Hi my name is Jakab Sasvári and InfoCog_Hf_2 is a repository of my second homework